Custom Jewelry • Everything You Need To Know.

-Custom jewelers work with you to design and create perfect jewelry pieces that can be cherished for years – even decades to come.
+Custom Jewelry is fast becoming very popular in the Jewelry Industry.
+Customizing can be applied to both brand new and pre-owned jewelry.
+At Federal Way Custom Jewelers, work with you to design and create perfect jewelry pieces that can be cherished for years – even decades to come.
 Not only is custom jewelry outshining its mass-market counterpart, but the industry itself is experiencing rapid growth:

 - In 2021, the US jewelry market is expected to reach $57.96 billion in revenue

 - In 2018, the value of the diamond custom jewelry market alone was $87 billion US dollars.
 It’s expected to reach $173 billion by 2035.

 - The global jewelry market is valued at $348.5 billion – which is roughly the GDP of South Africa, the 32nd largest economy in the world